Skip to main contentSkip to footer

 Biography

-Professor Ivonne Solis-Trapala is Professor of Medical Statistics and Clinical Trials at Brighton and Sussex Medical School and Director of the UKCRC-registered Brighton & Sussex Clinical Trials Unit (BSCTU).
-She provides strategic leadership for a portfolio of multi-site clinical trials, working with multidisciplinary teams to deliver rigorous and impactful health research.
+Professor Ivonne Solis-Trapala is Professor of Medical Statistics and Clinical Trials and Director of the UKCRC-registered Brighton & Sussex Clinical Trials Unit (BSCTU).
+She provides strategic leadership for a portfolio of multi-centre clinical trials, working with multidisciplinary teams to deliver rigorous and impactful health research.
 She holds a PhD in Statistics from the University of Cambridge and completed an MRC Fellowship in Biostatistics at Lancaster University.

 She serves on national NIHR committees, including the Health Technology Assessment Commissioning Funding Committee, and contributes to methodological oversight as a member of Trial Steering Committees and Data Monitoring Committees for randomised clinical trials.
 Prior to joining BSMS, she was Director of Keele Clinical Trials Unit and Co-Director of the NIHR Research Support Service Hub (University of Birmingham and Partners), supporting health and care research across England.

-Her research focuses on the development of statistical methodology for clinical and population health research, with particular emphasis on graphical and multistate modelling approaches for complex longitudinal and trial data.
-A central theme is improving the transparency and interpretability of longitudinal relationships in real-world evidence studies and clinical trials.
+Her research focuses on the development of statistical methodology for clinical and population health research, with particular emphasis on graphical and multistate modelling for complex longitudinal data and clinical trials.
+A central theme of her work is improving the transparency and interpretability of complex relationships in real-world evidence and clinical research.
 She collaborates across oncology, renal medicine, psycho-oncology, and global health.

 BACKGROUND IMAGE FOR PANEL